 Decide up front what, if anything, you’ll ask of families receiving assistance.
 Pack 226 requires them to sell popcorn, which helps replenish the scholarship fund.
-Rather than take the prizes the Last Frontier Council offers, the pack takes a higher commission and puts some of the money into individual Scout accounts boys can use for anything Scouting-related.
+Rather than take the prizes the Last Frontier Council offers, the pack takes a higher commission for Scouting-related purchases.
 “It’s a great life lesson at that age,” Priest says.
 “It’s awesome to see the smile on their face when they are able to earn their own way in Scouting.”

 Pack 3371 also encourages Scouts receiving assistance to sell popcorn, offering them a range of incentives when they do.
 If a boy sells enough popcorn, he can cover next year’s registration fee, book and neckerchief and still have money left over for his Scout account.
 “Some of them sold plenty of popcorn this fall and won’t need assistance next year because they’ve covered themselves and other boys that way,” Rattray says.
 “Some of them are putting needy-Scout forms through for next year.”